How to Create an Asthma Action Plan for School Students

 Think of an asthma action plan as a personal worksheet.
 It sets out, in writing, the steps to take to control your – or your child’s – asthma.
 You can share the worksheet with any adults in your child’s life.
 This way, they’ll know what to do if your child has an attack.

-Your child’s doctor might create a plan for you, but you can write your own.
-In fact, you should know how to write or customize your plan!
-This helps you feel in control of your child’s health and makes living with asthma a little easier.
+At Asthmaniac, we create a plan for you.
+Having this plan will help you feel in control of your child’s health and makes living with asthma a little easier.

 What’s Included in a Simple Asthma Action Plan?